Tampa Child Custody Attorneys

 Who Can File for Custodial Rights in Tampa?

 Florida law allows biological parents, adoptive parents, and legal guardians to petition for custody of a child.
 Grandparents may also have the right to seek visitation or even temporary custody in certain situations.
-In some cases, third-party family members or close friends may also petition for custody if they can prove it’s in the child’s best interests.
+In some cases, third-party family members or close friends may also petition for custody if they can prove it is in the child’s best interests.

 Will My Child Have to Testify in Family Court?